Ayala Pharmaceuticals presents interim data on desmoid tumor trial

 “We are very encouraged by the results presented by Ayala and the opportunity that AL102 holds in improving outcomes for patients with this rare condition.”

-Roni Mamluk, chief executive officer of Ayala, said: “We are excited to share strong interim results from the AL102 RINGSIDE study at this year’s ESMO Congress which continue to demonstrate early and meaningful anti-tumor activity as monotherapy in patients with desmoid tumors.
+Roni Mamluk, chief executive officer of Ayala Pharmaceuticals, said: “We are excited to share strong interim results from the AL102 RINGSIDE study at this year’s ESMO Congress which continue to demonstrate early and meaningful anti-tumor activity as monotherapy in patients with desmoid tumors.

 “Efficacy was demonstrated across all cohorts of part A of the study, with early responses that deepened over time.
 The results also showed that AL102 was well-tolerated across all doses.
 We are advancing to part B of RINGSIDE with a selected dose of 1.2mg once daily, as well as enrolling patients in the open label extension study.
 The results presented today give us increased confidence in the potential for AL102 to improve the lives of patients with desmoid tumors.”